-The three companies used SAP AppHaus London for workshops and meetings to work out the basics and apply design thinking methodology to the problem.
-“We conduct our own sessions and workshops independently, but we work closely with the team from SAP AppHaus Heidelberg regarding the best approach to the methodology,” explains Jonathan Maher, director of User Experience for Keytree.
+The three companies used the Deloitte AppHaus London for workshops and meetings to work out the basics and apply design thinking methodology to the problem.
+“We conduct our own sessions and workshops independently, but we work closely with the team from SAP AppHaus Heidelberg regarding the best approach to the methodology,” explains Jonathan Maher, director at Deloitte.

 “When the original SAP AppHaus was founded seven years ago,” says Birgit Fien-Schmalzbauer, global head of SAP AppHaus Partner Network, “we quickly came to realize that the demand for innovative work with customers is so great that we chose to have additional SAP AppHaus locations set up by partners from our SAP AppHaus Network.”

 Today, 16 of the 21 SAP AppHaus locations worldwide are partner-led.
 “Besides enabling customer IT departments to use our methodology, this partner network is our most important way to scale,” Fien-Schmalzbauer says.